-3.1 Mining and linking to external datasets and LOD
+3.1 Mining and Linking to External Datasets and LOD

-In ECLAP semantic model, there is number of specific fields where locations and Person Names may be directly referred using a dictionary or vocabulary.
+In ECLAP semantic model, there is number of specific fields where locations and person names may be directly referred by using a dictionary or vocabulary.
 On the other hand, that activity of producing qualified values is vanished by the effective gathering of thousands and thousands of metadata content coming from several sources, in several different formats and different interpretation of the metadata fields (e.g., different "DC dialects"), etc., which have to be integrated in the unique ECLAP archive.
-This fact does not allow the normalization of person and location names at the ingestion phase, requesting the user to identify them from a predefined set.
-As to Person Names, the creation of a vocabulary can be very complex, since in the performing arts domain the metadata may include all the names of the actors even those playing very small roles.
-Moreover, these names are mentioned into metadata fields defined as free text, and available as free text in the former archive of the CPs.
-The fields of Table 2, fields identified by column Person Name have to be processed by a natural language processing engine to extract Person Names in all their possible forms and languages with the aim of disambiguating and normalizing them in the system using natural language processing tools [1].
-The problem of name entity recognition with synonyms in text is well known and it can be solved with a variety of solutions ranging from simple grammars to machine learning.
-The identified names and their variations and permutations are searched on dbPedia to associate citations to external entity, socalled VIP Names.
+This fact does not allow the normalization of person and location names at the ingestion phase, requesting to the user to identify them from a predefined set.
+As to person names, the creation of a vocabulary can be very complex, since in the performing arts domain the metadata may include all the names of the actors even those playing very small roles.
+Moreover, these names are mentioned into metadata fields defined as free text, and available as free text in the former archive of the Content Providers.
+The fields of Table 2, fields identified by column Person Name have to be processed by a natural language processing engine to extract person names in all their possible forms and languages with the aim of disambiguating and normalizing them in the system by using natural language processing tools [Bellandi et al., 2012].
+The problem of name entity recognition with synonyms in text is well-known and it can be solved with a variety of solutions ranging from simple grammars to machine learning.
+The identified names and their variations and permutations are searched on dbPedia to associate citations to external entity, so called VIP Names.
 A set of possible external resources (urls to dbPedia) is associated with the master name and its synonyms.
 The identified names and their variations and permutations are also searched into ECLAP Users so as to associate citations from metadata fields to a ECLAP User.

-In ECLAP, on about 170.000 objects, the algorithms have identified about 24,000 unique Person Names and more than 780.000 instances.
-The 9 % of the unique Person Names had at least a candidate correspondence on dbPedia, while only the 0.67 % of them allowed to establish at least a correspondence with a ECLAP user.
-Moreover, for each identified name, the whole set of Content, such name is cited and made accessible to the user directly from the metadata via a link.
+In ECLAP, on about 170.000 objects, the algorithms have identified about 24000 unique person Names and more than 780.000 instances.
+The 9% of the unique Person Names had at least a candidate correspondence on dbPedia, while only the 0,67% of them allowed to establish at least a correspondence with a ECLAP user.
+Moreover, for each identified name, the whole set of Content, such name is cited with is made accessible to the user directly from the metadata via a link.
 This allows to see for each person name (though not being a VIP nor a ECLAP user) the content mentioning the same name, and therefore to know more about the related user activities.